Rainbow (Ted Lasso)

 "Rainbow" is the fifth episode of the second season of the American sports comedy-drama television series Ted Lasso, based on the character played by Jason Sudeikis in a series of promos for NBC Sports' coverage of England's Premier League.
 It is the 15th overall episode of the series and was written by executive producer Bill Wrubel and directed by Erica Dunton.
 It was released on Apple TV+ on August 20, 2021.

 The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer.
 The team's owner, Rebecca Welton, hires Lasso hoping he will fail as a means of exacting revenge on the team's previous owner, Rupert, her unfaithful ex-husband.
-The previous season saw Rebecca change her mind on the club's direction and working Ted in saving it, although the club is relegated from the Premier League.
+The previous season saw Rebecca change her mind on the club's direction and working with Ted to save it, although the club is relegated from the Premier League.
 In the episode, Isaac's role as leader of the club is questioned, prompting Ted to ask Roy for help.
 Meanwhile, Nate asks Keeley and Rebecca for help in getting a specific reservation for a restaurant.

 The episode received positive reviews, with critics praising the episode's ending and performances.
 However, some criticized the episode's failure in properly exploring previous storylines.
 For his performance in the episode, Brett Goldstein won Outstanding Supporting Actor in a Comedy Series at the 74th Primetime Emmy Awards.